mholling/nswtopo/docs/inspect.md

       └─ 2 → Canal-Drain
 ```

 Use the `--where` option to restrict output using a SQL expression on the fields.
-(For some servers, this may not affect results.)

 # Local GIS Data